learn-co-curriculum/java-mod-4-gradle-lifecycle/README.md

    ![run build#2](https://curriculum-content.s3.amazonaws.com/6002/gradle-lifecycle/runbuild2.png)

-We can see all of the tasks executed as part of executing the **build** task.
+We can see the tasks executed as part of executing the **build** task.
 Notice the tasks related to testing are skipped because we haven't defined any Junit test classes.